 Jurists have expressed different views about the aim and performance of law.
 It’s well-known that law could be a dynamic concept which keeps on changing with time and place.
 It must change with changes in society.

-Law, in the modern sense, is considered not as an end in itself, but it is a means to an end.
+Law, in the modern sense, is considered not as an end in itself but is a means to an end.
 This end is securing social justice, most theorists agree that law is an instrument of securing justice.

 Salmond noticed, “Law is a body of principles recognized and applied by the state in the administration of justice”.

 Hobbes and Locke recognized the positive role of law when they said that “The end of law is not to abolish or restrain but to preserve or enlarge freedom and liberty”.

-According to Holland the function of law is to confirm the well-being of the society.
-Thus, it is something more than an institution for the protection of individual’s rights.
+According to Holland the function of law is to confirm the well-being of society.
+Thus, it is something more than an institution for the protection of an individual’s rights.

 The object of the law is to ensure justice.
 This justice may either be distributive or corrective.
 Distributive justice seeks to ensure a fair distribution of social benefits and burden among the members of the community.
 Corrective justice, on the other hand, seeks to remedy the wrong.

 If a person wrongfully takes possession of another’s property, the courts shall direct the former to restore it to the latter.
 This is corrective justice.

 Rule of law is the sine qua non for even-handed dispensation of justice.
 It implies that everybody is equal before law and law extends equal protection to everyone.
 Judges should impart justice without concern or favour and cases should be treated alike.

 Advantages and Disadvantages of Law: